Best ADU Builders in San Diego

 Escondido

 Yes, if conforming to the height limits of the zone.
 Yes, if conforming to the height limits of the zone.
-It is currently undetermined if two detached ADUs can be attached to each other; this will be subject to city interpretation.
+Interpretation pending for “stacked” ADU connection.

 Imperial Beach

 Yes, if conforming to the height limits of the zone.
-No, except for state rule for 18’+2′ within 1/2 mile of transit.
-Yes, so long as the units conform to the height limits for the zone.
+No, except for state rule for 18'+2' within 1/2 mile of transit.
+Yes, if height limits are met.

 La Mesa